 All of the above steps can be seen as skills to develop or ‘practises to live your life by’.
 I include all of them when working with clients.
 Change happens more easily when working holistically.

-Make sure you check out the other self-help articles covering topics such as: self esteem, social anxiety, self-confidence, shyness, public speaking and lots more.
+Make sure you check out my self-help articles covering topics such as: hypnosis, depression, addiction, the hero’s journey, mysticism, and more.

 And if you have any questions or would like to find out more about how I could help you achieve self mastery just get in touch.

 Remember, there’s a Free Discovery Session waiting for you!